+Bugs and fish are very common foods in the diet of a hawk.
 Swainson’s hawks, for example – slender mid-sized buteos that spend the winter in Argentina and the summer in North America’s western region – consume a wide range of insects throughout the year, including grasshoppers and crickets.
-Not only do aquatic invertebrates face danger, but so do terrestrial ones.

 Snakes, Lizards, and Other Reptiles

-Snakes, lizards, and other reptiles are a staple in the diets of many hawks.
+Slithery reptiles are also a staple in the diets of many hawks.
 In certain regions, red-shouldered hawks consume about a third of their diet comprised of such cold-blooded food items as turtles.

-The bites of venomous snakes, such as rattlesnakes and cottonmouths, that they apparently targeted as prey have been known to kill two very numerous North American species, such as the red-tailed hawk and Cooper’s hawk.
-However, such deaths are probably most common among young and/or inexperienced birds.
+However, hawks should beware- bites of venomous snakes, such as rattlesnakes and cottonmouths, that these birds apparently target as prey have been known to kill two very numerous North American species – the red-tailed hawk and Cooper’s hawk.

-Small animals, such as mice, shrews, lagomorphs (rabbits, hares, and pikas), and others form the dietary foundation for a variety of hawks throughout the world.
-In North America, cottontail rabbits may account for up to half of a red-tailed hawk’s diet.
+Small animals, such as mice, shrews, rabbits, hares, pikas, and others form the dietary foundation for a variety of hawks throughout the world!
+For instance, in North America, cottontail rabbits may account for up to half of a red-tailed hawk’s diet.

-In the boreal forest of North America, the northern goshawk is one of the most important hare predators.
+In fact, in the boreal forest of North America, the northern goshawk is one of the most important hare predators!

 What Type Of Hawk Eats Badgers?

-While most Ferruginous hawks live in open plains or deserts, they have also been known to frequent suburban areas in search of food.
-These sharp-eyed predators can spot their prey from great heights, and they are capable of flying at speeds up to 50 miles per hour when diving for their dinner.
+These sharp-eyed predators can spot their prey from great heights and are capable of flying at speeds up to 50 miles per hour when diving for their dinner.

-So if you see a hawk hovering overhead, be sure to keep an eye out for any small animals that might be caught in its sights.
+So, if you see a ferruginous hawk hovering overhead, be sure to keep an eye out for any badgers that might be caught in its sights!